AntonioFeijaoUK/www-antoniofeijao-com/docs/quotes.md

     - inspirational
 ---

-On this page, find inspirational and motivational quotes to inspire you to be successful.
+On this page, find inspirational and motivational quotes to, maybe, inspire you!

 - Quotes by [Albert Einstein](#inspirational-and-motivational-quotes-by-albert-einstein)
 - Quotes by [Jeffrey Preston Bezos](#inspirational-and-motivational-quotes-by-jeff-bezos)